 Q: Are there other API products you’ve worked on that have benefitted from user-centric analytics?

-At Swisscom, we built an identity verification API product that had very specific rules on data privacy/data governance.
-Their legal department said we were not allowed to provide information on customers of Swisscom, only those outside Swisscom.
+At a large carrier we built an identity verification API product that had very specific rules on data privacy/data governance.
+Their legal department said we were not allowed to provide information on customers of the carrier, only those outside of the carrier.

 Q: What is the top metric that successful API product managers should be following?